 #3: Beginning slowly and work your way up

 Just like you do not expect your 3-year old kid to go to Grade School, you do not also expect your dog to jump from one phase to another.
 There are levels of obedience when it comes to training your dogs.
 So, you do not expect them to obey you right away.

-What you can do is to build your way up slowly and get your dog to “come” to you.
+What you can do is build your way up slowly and get your dog to “come” to you.
 You may start the process inside your house.
-Then, you can move at the park where there are a lot of distractions.
+Then, you can move to the park where there are a lot of distractions.

 #4: Making the experience fun (Do not punish your dog)

 Try to imagine that you are enjoying a morning at the park, but you know it’s time to leave.
 You tell your dog to “come” near you and suddenly put him on his or her leash.